GregTakacsGergo/image-quality/THESIS.md

 # Edge Detection, Laplacian, and Sharpness Measurment
 ## Introduction

 In this project, we will be using Python to perform edge detection, Laplacian, and sharpness measurment on an image.
-We will be using the following libraries:

 ### So what is edge detection?